Moldova’s pro-EU party wins clear parliamentary majority, defeating pro-Russian groups

 “A PAS majority saves the party from having to form a coalition that would have most likely been unstable and would have slowed down the pace of reforms to join the EU,” he said, adding that “Moldova will continue to be in a difficult geopolitical environment characterized by Russia’s attempts to pull it back into its sphere of influence.”

+In an interview with the AP, days before the vote, PAS leader Igor Grosu also warned of Russian interference, and said Sunday's results would define the country’s future "not just for the next four years, but for many, many years ahead.”

+“But I believe in the determination and mobilization spirit of Moldovans, at home and in the diaspora," he said.

-The election day was marked by a string of incidents, ranging from bomb threats at multiple polling stations abroad to cyberattacks on electoral and government infrastructure, voters photographing their ballots and some being illegally transported to polling stations.
+Election day was dogged by a string of incidents, ranging from bomb threats at multiple polling stations abroad to cyberattacks on electoral and government infrastructure, voters photographing their ballots and some being illegally transported to polling stations.
 Three people were also detained, suspected of plotting to cause unrest after the vote.

+PAS campaigned on a pledge to continue Moldova’s path toward EU membership by signing an accession treaty to the 27-nation bloc by 2028, doubling incomes, modernizing infrastructure, and fighting corruption.

+After a legislative election, Moldova’s president nominates a prime minister, generally from the leading party or bloc, which can then try to form a new government.
+A proposed government then needs parliamentary approval.